novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-74.md

 "......"

-Seeing Lee Hyun-woo not surprised or questioning if it was true, Son Jung-ui smiled bitterly.
+Seeing Lee Hyun-woo not surprised or questioning if it was true, Son Jung-yi smiled bitterly.

 'Does he have that much confidence?'